chucknorris/roundhouse/README.markdown

 It helps keep to the product updated, pays for site hosting, etc. https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9831498

 # RELEASE NOTES
+=0.2.0.175=
+* RH should handle when user names have apostrophes (') in them - see http://code.google.com/p/roundhouse/issues/detail?id=32 for details. (r175)
+* Database names should have delimiters to allow for non standard characters - see http://code.google.com/p/roundhouse/issues/detail?id=31 for details. (r174)
+* Added autowiring permissions sample. (r169)
+* If copying to change output fails, log a warning and move on. (r156)

 =0.2.0.150=
 * Turning off batch splitting where it is not necessary as it does affect performance. (r150)
 * Splitting statements on GO has been enhanced to catch end of file GOs - see http://code.google.com/p/roundhouse/issues/detail?id=25 for details. (r149)